-Although little-known internationally, more than 4,000 people have been killed and thousands more injured in Thailand’s southernmost border provinces since a decades-long separatist insurgency reignited in 2004.
-The violence has almost exclusively been centered on the provinces of Yala, Pattani, Narathiwat and, to a lesser extent, Songkhla.
-There is concern that if the unrest continues it could transform into an ethno-nationalised centered insurgency, attracting Islamic extremists and having international reverberations.
+Although little-known internationally, more than 4,000 people have been killed and thousands more injured in Thailand’s southernmost border provinces since a decades-long Malay Muslim separatist insurgency reignited in 2004.
+The violence has almost exclusively been centred on the provinces of Yala, Pattani, Narathiwat and, to a lesser extent, Songkhla, where Malay-Muslim’s make up the majority.
+There has been, particularly after 9/11, a fear that if the unrest continues this conflict could transform into a full blown ethno-nationalised centred insurgency, attracting Islamist extremists and having international consequences.
+So far though, the strong sense of Malay identity prominent amongst Thailand’s southern population has ensured this conflict has not Islamisized, despite recent attacks taking on a religious tone.
+This situation however is not static – Bangkok’s refusal to deal with the regions local grievances coupled with the heavy handed tactics by the police and the military ensure the threat remains fluid.

 Local people seize a chance for peace in Southern Thailand